dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 terminal had made his system unusable.

-For those who don't know what this command does, it changed every file and directory ownership on your his to www-data.
+For those who don't know what this command does, it changed every file and directory ownership on his to www-data.

 The command in this case were executed as superuser, which makes it extra dangerous.

-Services running on his host were not able to properly access files and directories anymore which makes them unstable and unusable.
+Services running on his host were not able to properly access files and directories anymore.

 Because this happened in the middle of the work day, we at first tried to recover as much as possible by hand so he could at least continue his work for